Enroll in a campus-based degree completion program for adult learners.

 Your electronic accounts are the gateway to the information you'll need as a student.
 If you've already gained access to them, register for classes and log on to your email.
 Otherwise, follow our guide for logging on for the first time.

-2. Sign and email your enrollment contract
+2. Sign your enrollment agreement

 3. Prepare for your first day